furrtek/GB303/README.md

 # GB303
 GB303 wavetable-based TB-303 style synthesizer for the Nintendo Gameboy.

-'''This project is dead.'''
-Files are provided as-is without any guarantees.
+**This project is dead.** Files are provided as-is without any guarantees.
 Been sold a device that doesn't work ?
 I don't make them.
 Ask the seller.

 ![GB303 prototype](img/prot.jpg)